vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-24-databricks.md

 [03-transform.py](https://github.com/vplauzon/databricks/blob/master/features-tour/notebooks/03-transform.py)|We perform a typical batch transformation here.
 We read from a partition of files (a month worth of files), aggregate the data and write it to another folder.
 [04-delta.py](https://github.com/vplauzon/databricks/blob/master/features-tour/notebooks/04-delta.py)|This notebook is all about the Delta Lake, both in PySpark and Spark SQL.
 [05-streaming.py](https://github.com/vplauzon/databricks/blob/master/features-tour/notebooks/05-streaming.py)|Finally some structured streaming.

+To me Azure Databricks strenghts are Data Transformation at scale and Machine Learning training at scale (for parallelizable ML algorithms).
+Those notebooks cover the Data Transformation aspect.

+I hope this can be useful to see a couple of Spark techniques.